isomerpages/ura-lkywcp/resources/features/_posts/2013-05-30-building-sustainable-cities-china.md

 Chinese cities continue to house an array of polluting factories from multiple industries.
 Furthermore, companies circumventing recently introduced waste management controls have created both environmental and health problems in urban areas.
 As a result, the World Bank estimates that around 750,000 Chinese die prematurely each year [due to pollution-related causes](http://www.nytimes.com/2007/08/26/world/asia/26china.html?pagewanted=all).

 Polluting industries have also created social discontent and public protests.
 In the city of Kunming there were [large-scale protests in May 2013 over the environmental impact of a proposed oil refinery](http://behindthewall.nbcnews.com/_news/2013/05/16/18294227-get-out-over-1000-take-to-the-streets-in-china-to-protest-oil-refinery).
-Yang Chaofei, the vice-chairman of the Chinese Society for Environmental Sciences, claimed that the [number of environmental protests in China rose by 120% from 2010 to 2011](http://www.wantchinatimes.com/news-subclass-cnt.aspx?id=20121030000046&cid=1505&MainCatID=0).
+Yang Chaofei, the vice-chairman of the Chinese Society for Environmental Sciences, claimed that the [number of environmental protests in China rose by 120 percent from 2010 to 2011](http://www.wantchinatimes.com/news-subclass-cnt.aspx?id=20121030000046&cid=1505&MainCatID=0).
 The Chinese government has responded by cancelling plans for a number of factories and plants, and has vowed to make [greater effort in tackling the nation’s polluting factories](http://www.nytimes.com/2013/03/22/world/asia/as-chinas-environmental-woes-worsen-infighting-emerges-as-biggest-obstacle.html?pagewanted=all).

 Pollution in China is compounded by the country’s reliance on fossil fuels.
-China accounts for [47% of global coal consumption](http://www.eia.gov/todayinenergy/detail.cfm?id=9751) and this has resulted in many Chinese cities suffering from chronic air pollution.
+China accounts for [47 percent of global coal consumption](http://www.eia.gov/todayinenergy/detail.cfm?id=9751) and this has resulted in many Chinese cities suffering from chronic air pollution.
 In January 2013, the US Environmental Protection Agency reported record levels of air pollution in Beijing and [recommended people to stay indoors](http://www.nytimes.com/2013/01/31/world/asia/beijing-takes-emergency-steps-to-fight-smog.html).

 Responding to this challenge, the government announced in March 2013 that it would commit 100 billion yuan (US$16 billion) to tackling the city’s pollution problems.
 This includes greater policing of sewage disposal and garbage treatment, and [other measures aimed at improving air quality](http://www.reuters.com/article/2013/03/29/us-china-pollution-investment-idUSBRE92S01420130329).

 China today is at a crossroads.
-According to Dr Qiu Baoxing, the nation’s Vice Minister for Housing and Urban Redevelopment, its “high consumption, high pollution and high carbon emission” path can no longer be tolerated, and the nation must adopt a “green and low [carbon] path.”
+According to Dr Qiu Baoxing, the nation’s then-Vice Minister for Housing and Urban Redevelopment, its “high consumption, high pollution and high carbon emission” path can no longer be tolerated, and the nation must adopt a “green and low [carbon] path.”

 Some Chinese cities are already adopting environmental sustainability measures.
 The city of Wuxi in Jiangsu province hosts a joint venture between the governments of China and Sweden to create one of China’s new ‘eco-cities’.
 Environmental stewardship is mirrored through investment in low-carbon industries, and the city’s housing and transportation infrastructure are all but carbon-neutral.
 Despite shutting down polluting industries, Wuxi has achieved positive economic growth.
 Other sustainable ventures include the Sino-Singapore Tianjin Eco-City and the Guangzhou Knowledge City.